Affordable housing: Affordable housing and urbanization

-The majority of the more than seven billion people on earth now live in urban areas.
+The majority of the more than eight billion people on earth now live in urban areas.
 There are more than 500 city regions of more than one million inhabitants in the world.
 Cities become megacities become megalopolitan city regions and even "galaxies" of more than 60 million inhabitants.
 The Yangtze Delta-Greater Shanghai region now surpasses 80 million.
 Tokyo-Yokohama adjacent to Osaka-Kobe-Kyoto have a combined population of 100 million.
 Rapid population growth leads to increased need for affordable housing in many cities.
 The availability of affordable housing in proximity of mass transit and linked to job distribution has become severely imbalanced in this period of rapid regional urbanization and growing density convergence.

 Social and environmental impacts

 Housing affordability is more than just a personal trouble experienced by individual households who cannot easily find a place to live.
 Lack of affordable housing is considered by many urban planners to have negative effects on a community's overall health.